China erasing H&M from internet amid Xinjiang backlash

 Relations between Beijing and Stockholm have been strained since 2015 when a Chinese-born Swedish publisher disappeared from Thailand and surfaced in China.
 The Chinese ambassador angered the Swedish government by referring to it in a TV interview as a “lightweight boxer.”

 McDonald reported from Beijing.
-Associated Press researchers Yu Bing in Beijing and Chen Si in Shanghai contributed.
+Associated Press researchers Yu Bing in Beijing and Chen Si in Shanghai contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.